jianminchen/CoachingFromTsinghua/ReadMe.md

 March 26, 2019<br>
 I made another practice on union-find algorithm and it was still too challenge for me to solve a problem in less than 60 minutes.
 I spent more than a few hours to warm up. <br>

+I solved 371/ 1011 algorithms.
+I like to spend more time to work on algorithm problem solving. <br>